nemonik/hands-on-DevOps/readme.md

 cd ..
 ```

-And edit the profile's metadata file, `inspec.yml` replacing it content's with  the following:
+And edit the profile's metadata file, `inspec.yml` replacing its contents with  the following:

 ```yaml
 name: helloworld-tests